voidlizard/hbs2/README.md

 As soon as they will be ready,  web site hbs2.net is about to appear.

 Right now TEST branch is lwwrepo.
+Tag: 0.24.1-rc1

 Repository is available on: